The Hajj pilgrimage

 The Hajj is the annual religious pilgrimage to Mecca, Saudi Arabia involving more than 2 million pilgrims from around the world.
 The Hajj takes place from the 8th through the 12th of Dhu al-Hijja, the last month of the Islamic year.
 As the Islamic calendar is lunar, the timing of Hajj varies with respect to the Gregorian calendar.
 Umrah is a similar pilgrimage that can be undertaken at any time of year.

-Hajj is expected to take place between 19 August and 24 August 2018.
+Hajj is expected to fall between 8-14 August 2019.
 Please note that the Kingdom of Saudi Arabia Ministry of Health provides health advice for pilgrims travelling to perform Hajj and Umrah.

 This includes the advice that pilgrims are encouraged to consider their physical ability and health conditions prior to applying for Hajj and Umrah.
 Those with severe medical conditions such as terminal cancers, advanced cardiac, respiratory, liver, or kidney diseases are exempt from these religious duties.